 Unless otherwise indicated, each OSOTF award listed below is valued at up to $3,000.

-Verma Graduate Award: Established by Verma family members: Mahendra, Yoga Shakti, Anil, Savita, Ranjan, Veena, Vikash, Eileen, Arvind and Ashok.
+- Anil Verma Graduate Award: Established by Anil Verma, a professor at the CIRHR during 1989-2020, and family members: Mahendra, Yoga Shakti, Anil, Ana Virginia, Ranjan, Veena, Vikash, Eileen, Arvind and Ashok.

 - Peter Warrian Graduate Award: Created by the former Legislative and Research Director, United Steelworkers of America

 - Lynn R. Williams Graduate Award: Honours the former International President of the United Steelworkers of America (1983-1994) for his contributions to the trade union movement in Canada and abroad.
 Preference given to students interested in issues of workplace fairness and social justice.